learn-static/foundations-1-html/2-example.md

 In the folder where you saved it, double click on the file to open it in your web browser.
 You should see our super basic page rendered!

+Notice how the "pointy bracket" markup is not visually displayed.
+The semantic annotations represented by the HTML markup is translated into distinctive display styles by your browser.

 Try editing the content inside the elements `<title>`, `<h1>`, and  `<p>` to see if you can decipher how they correspond to what is displayed.
 Refresh the file displayed in your browser to see the effects.